-Many of the successful innovators of our time are generous enough to share their ideas and methodologies for disruption.
+There are also many successful innovators of our time are generous enough to share their ideas and methodologies for disruption.

-Whatever framework you decide to implement, it’s very important you make it part of the business culture at your organization.
+And so, whatever framework you decide to implement, it’s very important you make it part of the business culture at your organization.
 Make it an everyday routine and get everyone in the company involved with your chosen framework.

 The world is always waiting, always searching for the next big thing.
 What will you come up with next?